Colt4D5/up-write/README.md

     - **Documents** (individual text files)

 This structure allows you to keep all aspects of your writing project organized and easily accessible.

+#### Word Count Contribution

+Each notebook can be configured to contribute (or not contribute) to the project's total word count:

+- **Contributing notebooks** (marked with 🎯): Words from documents in these notebooks count toward your project's progress
+- **Non-contributing notebooks** (marked with #): Used for notes, research, character development, etc. that don't count toward your writing goals
+- **Default behavior**: New projects have "Chapters" contributing to word count, while "Characters", "Plot & Structure", "Research & Notes", and "General Notes" do not
+- **Customizable**: Click the icon next to any notebook name to toggle whether it contributes to your word count

 ### Rich Text Editor